tc39/proposal-smart-pipelines/readme.md

 |> f
 |> (x => # + x);
 ```
-The body of a pipeline in topic style may contain an inner arrow function but no
+The body of a pipeline in topic style may contain an inner arrow function.
+Both
-other type of block expression.
-Both versions of this example result in an arrow
+versions of this example result in an arrow function in a closure on the
-function in a closure on the previous pipeline’s result `input |> f`.
+previous pipeline’s result `input |> f`.

 <td>